EnriqueInTech/ticket-lifecycle/README.md

 </p>

 <p>
   <strong>4.
-Configure New Team:</strong><br>
-  - Click on the Agents tab and select Teams.<br>
-  - Click on Add New Team.<br>
-  - For Name, type Online Banking for the new team we'll be creating.<br>
-  - Click on Create Team at the bottom.
+Observe the Ticket:</strong><br>
+  - Refresh the page to view updates.<br>
+  - The ticket thread should reflect the updates that were made to the ticket.
 </p>

 <p>